Setting up the Chirpy Theme and Jekyll

 - There is a pre-built Dev Container for VSCode to build the site locally for preview before pushing to GitHub

-- My only complaint with the Dev Container is it does not check for broken links at build.
+- One limitation is that the Dev Container doesn’t check for broken links during the build process.
 Sometimes I will accidentally link to the .md file instead of .html or make a typo.
-Unless I actually inspect the links these errors are not caught until the change is pushed to GitHub and I see the build fails
+These errors go undetected unless I manually inspect the links, which isn’t caught until the change is pushed to GitHub and I see the build fails

-- There are a ton of VSCode extensions to help with coding
+- There are many VSCode extensions to help with coding

 The resources for this guide are all in pages on this site.
 Here is a sitemap for all my pages.